Idaho Natural Wonders, Nature December 22, 2022

 In the Owyhee Wilderness, Idaho's often-overlooked and unpopulated gem, desolate beauty comes to life.
 Often referred to as the Big Quiet because of the utter stillness and lack of visible city life, the only sounds you'll hear in Idaho's Southwest corner are those of the landscape: small, desert wildlife moving about, the rustling of sagebrush, and the faint babbling of small streams.
 But here you'll also see some of Idaho's most rugged scenery in the form of basalt canyons, like Bruneau and Dead Man, as well as wild and scenic rivers like Big Jacks, Wichahoney, and the three forks of the Owyhee.

-A true "vestige of the American West" and quite possibly the most remote wilderness in the lower 48, the Owyhee Canyonlands cover around 4,500 square miles across Idaho, Nevada, and Oregon and feature incredible feats of ancient river-carved landscaping.
+A true "vestige of the American West" and quite possibly the most remote dry wilderness in the lower 48, the Owyhee Canyonlands cover around 4,500 square miles across Idaho, Nevada, and Oregon and feature incredible feats of ancient river-carved landscaping.
 To outsiders, the region is a barren wasteland.
 What you might not know, however, is that this ordinarily rocky, desert landscape turns a vibrant green come spring, and hosts the largest intact shrub-steppe ecosystem remaining in western North America.
+Owyhee Canyonlands is a great choice for those wanting to soak up some unexpected and untouched Idaho natural beauty.

-Simply incredible.
-Expansive and mysterious, this wonderful state is a rugged frontier like no other, wouldn’t you say?
+So, what do you think?
+Idaho nature is nothing short of stunning, right?!
+The state is simply incredible.
+Expansive and mysterious, this wonderful state is a rugged frontier like no other, wouldn’t you agree?